sowcow/blog/content/posts/dream.md

 - dreams
 ---

 So I have rememberead a dream.
-And even though I don't have intuitive inclanation to pay attention to it, it is a rare occasion and one aspect got me interested so to have paid some attention.
+And even though I don't have intuitive inclanation to pay attention to it, it is a rare occasion and one aspect got me interested so I have paid some attention.

 In the morning some recognizable piano melody was returning to me but that seems not explicitly related to the dream.